what is a cast iron skillet used for

 One top dish I make is a Chinese Chicken Cabbage Stir Fry in my cast iron skillet.
 It’s quick, tasty, and shows off the skillet’s heat-handling skills.

-Now, We will look at what makes cast iron cookware so good:
+Now, We’ll look at what makes cast iron cookware so good:

 One feature I adore is going easily from stove to oven with my skillet.
 It lets me cook a whole meal in one pan, from the stove to the oven.
 This is perfect for dishes like skillet lasagna or deep-dish pizza.